 Your business can lower the daily or weekly payments between 25% and 50%.
 Some programs can lower them as much as 75% and convert into weekly or monthly debits.

 A merchant cash advance consolidation is usually one large loan used to payoff several smaller ones.
 The goal is to lower total daily payments by extending the term, lowering the rate, or both.
 Some programs are structured differently or give you a longer term to payoff the current debt while others have a shorter term.

 How do we qualify?

-If you can pay the new consolidation amount while not paying the others, then your cash flow can qualify.
-It should be 30 days since your most recent advance closed and you should be current on the advances you have now.
-Lenders want to know your business has been able to pay the most recent advance before a consolidation request is approved.
+If you can simply make the new payment, then you can qualify based on cash flow.
+It should be 30 days since your most recent advance closed and you should be current.
+Lenders want to know you can meet your obligations now before being approved.

 How can I get the best terms?